abonello/project-1/README.md

 ### IMAGES
-**Dark Triangles** fro background:
+**Dark Triangles** for background:
 Downloaded from [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/tag/dark/)
-Image notes: JUNE 7, 2017 Playful triangle pattern, this time in black.
+Image notes: JUNE 7, 2017
+Playful triangle pattern, this time in black.
-Use: All patterns on this site can be used free of charge, but please read this before using them: CC BY-SA 3.0 - Subtle Patterns © Toptal Designers.
+Use: All patterns on this site can be used free of charge, but please [read this](https://creativecommons.org/licenses/by-sa/3.0/) before using them: CC BY-SA 3.0 - Subtle Patterns © Toptal Designers.

 **fast-min.jpg**
 [Pexels](https://www.pexels.com/photo/light-trails-on-city-street-327345/)